 The Banco de Portugal assesses the level of the buffer rate applicable to credit exposures to the domestic private non-financial sector on a quarterly basis.
-Prior to making a final decision, the Banco de Portugal formally notifies the ECB and consults the National Council of Financial Supervisors (Conselho Nacional de Supervisores Financeiros - CNSF).
-The Banco de Portugal also consults the CNSF in the event of recognition of buffer rates set at more than 2.5% in another jurisdiction and where it has to set the countercyclical buffer rate applicable to exposures to a material third country.
+Prior to making a final decision, the Banco de Portugal consults the National Council of Financial Supervisors (Conselho Nacional de Supervisores Financeiros - CNSF).
+The Banco de Portugal also consults the CNSF in the event of recognition of buffer rates set that exceed 2.5% in another jurisdiction and where it has to set the CCyB rate applicable to exposures to a material third country.

-The ECB may object to the Banco de Portugal's proposed decision and/or apply a higher countercyclical buffer rate than the Banco de Portugal's proposal, provided this decision is duly justified.
+Whenever the CCyB buffer rate is changed, the Banco de Portugal also formally notifies the ECB, and, after the decision has been published, the ESRB.
+The ECB may object to the Banco de Portugal's proposed decision and/or apply a higher CCyB rate than the Banco de Portugal's proposal, provided this decision is duly justified.

-&lt;sup>8 A third country is any jurisdiction outside the EEA.
+9 A third country is any jurisdiction outside the EEA.

-&lt;sup>9 For further details on the institution-specific countercyclical buffer rate, and on the methodology adopted by the Banco de Portugal on the identification and monitoring of the cyclical systemic risk of material third countries for the Portuguese banking system, see the methodological document Institution-specific countercyclical buffer rate.
+10 For further details on the institution-specific countercyclical buffer rate, and on the methodology adopted by the Banco de Portugal on the identification and monitoring of the cyclical systemic risk of material third countries for the Portuguese banking system, see the methodological document Institution-specific countercyclical buffer rate.

-&lt;sup>10 Decision ESRB/2015/3 on the assessment of materiality of third countries for the Union's banking system in relation to the recognition and setting of countercyclical buffer rates.
+11 Decision ESRB/2015/3 on the assessment of materiality of third countries for the Union's banking system in relation to the recognition and setting of countercyclical buffer rates.